 The price of car tires and installation has changed over recent years as tires have become more complicated.
 Tires now expire in six years.
 While it’s not illegal to keep older tires, many shops will refuse to repair them if they’re damaged.

 There’s no way around it: Good tires are expensive.
 Discovering new ways to save on big-ticket items like new tires is valuable for those on a tight budget or anyone who just doesn’t want to spend a lot on tires.

-Some of the best ways to save money on your new set of tires is to time your tire purchases between April and October, look for retailers offering installation deals, speak to your mechanic when that doesn’t work, and do your research before impulse buying a new set of kicks.
+Some of the best ways to save money on your new set of tires are to time your tire purchases between April and October, look for retailers offering installation deals, speak to your local shop mechanic when that doesn’t work, and do your research before impulse buying a new set of kicks.